mendersoftware/integration/cluster-setup.md

 - API gateway automatically redirects to port 8080, this is not desired as the service may be exposed on a different port

+- services `mender-deployments`, `mender-useradm`, `mender-device-auth`, `mender-device-adm`, `mender-inventory` make use of `iron/base`, that in turned is based on Alpine Linux 3.3, this version is known to cause issues with Kubernets DNS name resolution